-After initially generating a data mining model, as time goes by, the customer information, behavior, and usage change.
-Consequently, you must refresh the previous trained data mining models based on the latest customer and usage data.
-You can follow the process in this tutorial to refresh the data mining models to acquire predictions on latest customer information.
+After the initially generating a mining model, as time goes by, the customer information and their behavior change.
+Consequently, you must refresh the previous trained mining models based on the latest customer and usage data.
+You can follow the process in this tutorial to refresh the mining models to acquire predictions on latest customer information.

-This tutorial shows you how to investigate the Customer Life Time Value Prediction model through Oracle Airlines Data Model mining APIs.
-To use different parameters in the training process, or customize the model in more advanced fashion, you can either modify mining settings tables (with DM as prefix) or use the Oracle Data Miner GUI tool.
+This tutorial shows you how to generate the Churn Prediction model through Oracle Communications Data Model Mining APIs.
+To use different parameters in the training process, or customize the model in more advanced fashion, you can also use Oracle Data Miner to do the same work.